AkashParashar1/HR-ANALYTICS-DASHBOARD---POWER-BI/README.md

 ## PROJECT NAME :<br>

-### HR Analytics Dashboard: A Complete Employee Data Analysis Project using AWS QuickSight<br><br>
+### HR Analytics Dashboard: A Complete Employee Data Analysis Project using Power BI<br><br>

 ## ABOUT PROJECT :

-The HR Analytics Dashboard is an AWS QuickSight-based project that provides insightful visualizations and analysis of human resources data.
+The HR Analytics Dashboard is a Power BI-based project that provides insightful visualizations and analysis of human resources data.
 It offers HR professionals a comprehensive overview of key metrics and trends, enabling data-driven decision-making to optimize HR processes and improve employee engagement.

 With this dashboard, HR professionals gain crucial insights into key areas such as Employee Count, Attrition Trends, Demographics, Job Satisfaction Levels, and more.